TezDevContainers/archetype-vite-react-dc/README.md

 ##  Devcontainers

-This repo is designed to be used as a devcontainer.
+This repo should be loaded as a devcontainer.
+Devcontainers are compatible with VScode and many other other IDEs.

 You can run it straight from a repo using codespaces, or you can run it locally.
 I have tested it on both an m1 mac and an intel chip.
-For running the container locally, I recommend using the "Clone Repository in Container Volume" option from the command palette when starting a devcontainer, otherwise file access can be laggy.
+For running the container locally, I recommend using the "Clone Repository in Container Volume" option from the vscode command palette when starting a devcontainer, otherwise file access can be laggy.

-Most of the setup is handled by the devcontainer, but you do need to run a few commands yourself after creation.
-See the next section.
+Most of the setup is handled by the devcontainer and associated scripts, but you do need to run a few commands yourself after creation...

 ## Finalising the setup
 A few final setup commands that must be run by you, dear reader, in an interactive shell after the devcontainer has been built.